hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 accessing attribute values, which are the actual data that was found in the configuration, state, or plan.

-The provider development framework separates these two concepts, and allows provider developers to implement their own attribute types and attribute values.
-It also has a built-in suite of generic attribute type and attribute value implementations that a provider developer can use.
+You can either use the built-in attribute type and value implementations or implement your own.

 ## Null and Unknown Values